pbremondFR/scop/README.md

 - **No libraries** to load the object, make the matrices, load shaders, textures...
 - External libraries are *only* allowed to handle the window and the events (glfw...).

+I overdid it a little.
 For fun and to explore 3D rendering, I added the following features as bonuses:
 - Blinn-Phong lighting model: ambient, diffuse and specular lighting.
 - Wavefront material support: load material properties and textures from file.
 - Rendering an object that has multiple materials.